clue1ess/IngenuimHackathon/README.md

 <!-- ![MediCure-Logo](./Logo/MediCure.png) -->
 ![MediCure-Diagram](./Diagrams/MediCure.png)
 We live in a society where our Grandma’s Nuskha is the first step towards cure after every trivial infection.
 This component of MediPoint is a solution for the customer’s plight as it provides information about a First Aid treatment for an infection without having to visit the doctor in person.
-Medicure focuses on providing a home remedy for the selected disease/infection.
+Medicure focuses on providing a home remedy for the selected disease/infection. <br>
 **Features** : <br/>
 1. Home remedies for diseases stored in database
 2. Web Scraping from diseases website